maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - Combining classic WAF benefits with advanced CrowdSec features for otherwise difficult advanced behavior detection.
 More information on appsec in the [Crowdsec Documentation](https://doc.crowdsec.net/docs/next/appsec/intro/).

+Remediation offered by [Crowdsec](https://docs.crowdsec.net/u/bouncers/intro) and supported by the plugin can be either `ban` or `captcha`.
+For the `ban` remediation the user will be blocked in Traefik (HTTP 403)
+For the `captcha` remediation, the user will be redirected to a page to complete a captcha challenge.
+On successfull completion, he will be cleaned for a specified period of time before a new resolution challenge is expected if Crowdsec still makes a decision to verify the user behavior.
+See the exemple captcha for more informations and configuration intructions.
+The following captcha provider are supported now:
+ - hcaptcha
+ - recatcha
+ - turnstile

 There are 4 operating modes (CrowdsecMode) for this plugin: